Agnès Varda

 gut wrenching.
 Watching it is unpleasant, and definitely not recommended.

-It is not so much that the film is poorly made - it is very well
+It is not that the film is poorly made - it is very well

 done.
 Rather, it is just plain difficult to watch.
 This is all